Indications

 - SGLT 2 inhibitors: History of serious hypersensitivity to the drug, end-stage renal disease (ESRD), and patients on dialysis.

-- DPP-4 inhibitors: Dose adjustment of saxagliptin in needed for eGFR less than 45 mL/min/1.73 m^2 with the dose of 2.5 mg once daily.
-For Sitagliptin, a low dose of 25 mg daily is given in patients with a creatinine clearance of less than 30 ml/min/1.73 m^2 and is contraindicated in patients with hemodialysis or peritoneal dialysis.
+- DPP-4 inhibitors: Dose adjustment of saxagliptin is needed for eGFR less than 45 mL/min/1.73 m^2 with the dose of 2.5 mg once daily.
+For sitagliptin, a low dose of 25 mg daily is given in patients with a creatinine clearance of less than 30 ml/min/1.73 m^2 and is contraindicated in patients on hemodialysis or peritoneal dialysis.
 Linagliptin does not need any dose adjustment.

 - Cycloset: Allergy to the drug, breastfeeding, and syncopal migraine